Yonas-tech/Poke-Express/README.md

 Name: Pidgey
 URL: https://archives.bulbagarden.net/media/upload/0/0c/0016Pidgey.png

-## Part 2 with Pokedex
+## Part 2 with Pokedex/ MongoDB
+In this branch I used Mongodb:

-Add Model for pokemon
+- Added Model for pokemon
-Rewrite Index Route to use Mongodb
+- Rewrote Index Route to use Mongodb
-Rewrite Index View to work with Index Route
+- Rewrote Index View to work with Index Route
-Rewrite Show Route to MongoDB
+- Rewrote Show Route to MongoDB
-Rewrite Create Route to work with MongoDB
+- Rewrote Create Route to work with MongoDB
-Use New Page to create all the pokemon that were in the original array at minimum
+- Used New Page to create all the pokemon that were in the original array at minimum